- Why can’t we just call 911 in an emergency?

 They can be delayed even longer by distance from your facility, traffic, severe weather, competing emergencies, access to your building, or other obstacles.

 During the first four minutes of an emergency—just 240 seconds—you are on your own.
 This is the window of time that can make the difference between life and death.

 While police, fire and ambulance are the official responders, your employees are the first responders.
 Can you count on your nearest colleague to save your life?

 Their commentary regards the first hours or days of an emergency.
-Did you build your plan with the assumption, “You’re on your own?”
+Did you build your plan with the assumption, “We’re on our own”?

-In reality, ambulance, police and fire officers are not the first responders.
-They are the official responders.
-Your employees are your first responders by dint of time and space.
-If you go down at work, or if a fire starts, the person in the next office, work station or machine is your first responder.
-How well are they trained and supervised to respond to you?
+Ambulance, police and fire officers are the official responders.
+Your employees are your first responders.
+If you suffer a medical emergency at work, or if a fire breaks out, the people nearest to you are your first responders.
+How well are they trained to help you?
+Could you help them?

 Yes.
 First, make sure your plan is up to date and up to current standards, including OSHA (every employer must comply) and your state fire code.

 Second, make sure all personnel, especially new hires and contract workers, are trained (an OSHA requirement).